MarteXcoin-documentation/Documentation/introduction/information.rst

 MultiSig
   Multi-signature addresses provide additional security by requiring multiple people to sign a transaction with their private key before the transaction can be sent.
-For example, in :ref:`2 of 3 multisig
+For example, in `2 of 3 multisig
-  <dashcore-multisig>`, two out of three possible signatories have to
+  <../wallets/MarteXcore/advanced.rst#Multisignature>`_, two out of three possible signatories have to
   sign a transaction for it to be processed.
 Multi-signature addresses are commonly used by exchanges and other organizations that are in possession of large sums of cryptocurrency, since it makes theft much more difficult.

 Node
-  A node is any device running Dash wallet software.
+  A node is any device running MarteX wallet software.
 Full nodes are software clients that have downloaded the entire blockchain and serve it to other clients on Dash's peer-to-peer network.